akka/akka-persistence-jdbc/docs/src/main/paradox/migration.md

 While in `5.4.0`, the primary key and foreign key on the `event_tag` table have been replaced with a primary key from the `event_journal` table.
 In order to migrate to the new schema, we made a [**migration script**](https://github.com/akka/akka-persistence-jdbc/tree/master/core/src/main/resources/schema) which is capable of creating the new column, migrate the rows and add the new constraints.

 By default, the plugin will behave as in previous version.
+However, it's required to add two new columns to the `event_tag` table.
+Before upgrading to `5.4.0`, make sure that you apply at least the first step of the [**migration script**](https://github.com/akka/akka-persistence-jdbc/tree/master/core/src/main/resources/schema).

 If you want to use the new `event_tag` keys, you need to run a multiple-phase rollout:

-1. apply the first part of the migration script and then redeploy your application with the default settings.
+1. apply the first step of the migration script (as mentioned above) and then redeploy your application with the default settings after upgrading to version `5.4.0`.
-2. apply the second part of the migration script that will migrate the rows and adapt the constraints.
+2. apply the second step of the migration script that will migrate the rows and adapt the constraints.
 3. redeploy the application by disabling the legacy-mode:

 ```config